Update April 2025: I’ve updated this review with the latest changes and new perks Air France has introduced in late 2024/early 2025.

 If you’ve ever flown Air France economy, you already know it’s decent compared to other airlines—okayish quality, nothing extraordinary.
 So, you might be wondering: is it worth upgrading to Air France Business Class for a long-haul flight?

 Well, I’ve upgraded a few times, so you don’t have to (though, let’s be honest, I just wanted that lavish experience and I’m hiding behind the excuse of needing to inform my readers).
 I’ve experienced some of the longest flights any airline offers—from Paris to Santiago de Chile (14 hours) and from Lima to Paris (12 hours).
 Here’s my review of their newest Business Class service on the 777-300.
 If you know me, you know I set the bar high in all my travel ventures.
 My taste for comfort is unapologetically refined.
-Whether I’m booking a hotel, exploring a new restaurant, or, in this case, evaluating airline travel, the value for money has to be on point.
+Whether I’m booking a hotel room, exploring a new restaurant, or, in this case, evaluating airline travel, the value for money has to be on point.

 So, keep your seatbelts fastened and your seats in the upright position as I walk you through the Air France Business Class experience.
 I’ll uncover the highlights and peculiarities that make this upgrade so tempting.

-A successful trip starts with choosing the right airline
+A successful trip starts with choosing the right airline (here in Patagonia, Chile)

-Upgrading to Air France Business Class cost me about USD 500 on the flight from Paris to Santiago, which is not great, but not terrible either.
 Compared to other airlines, Air France is definitely trying to stay competitive, at least in pricing.
 The second flight upgrade (Lima to Paris) cost me about USD 300, which I consider a superb deal for Business Class.
 Let me tell you upfront, after 300+ flights, the experience of flying is kind of annoying for me, so getting through more than 10 hours is more of a survival skill than anything else.
 I've even written a long-haul flight survival guide if you feel like you’re in the same boat, err, plane.
-I would definitely say flying Air France Business Class is more than worth your money, as it’s at least double the experience for not double the money.

 In this review, I’ll give you my candid opinion on all the questions you might have: price, seats, entertainment, boarding, food, service, lounge quality, and more.